-I will be entering them in the Global All Star tournaments each week with hope of being able to achieve at least the lowest prize as often as possible.
+I entered them in the Global All Star tournaments each week with hope of being able to achieve at least the lowest prize as often as possible.

-Based on the current ETH price, I could win £18.33 each week for the bottom prize, which would mean I could make my investment back in 37 weeks.
-However, if I manage to hit the next prize up a few times, it will knock that time down even more.
+Based on the ETH price at the time, I could win around £18 each week for the bottom prize, which would mean I could make my investment back in 38 weeks.
+Hitting the next prize up a few times would knock that time down even more.

-I did manage to get a bargain with my latest purchase, winning the auction at just under £50 less than the price it had been selling for the last 3 days.
+I had managed to get a bargain with my most recent purchase, winning the auction at just under £50 less than the price it had been selling for the last 3 days.

 The average price the card sold for in the past month was £140 higher than what I bought it for, so it may be that I would simply sell it on in the near future and bank the profit.